macros4outlook/quotefixmacro/README.md

 2. Go to the "Commands" tab and navigate to the "Macro" category
 3. Drag the "FixedReply" and "FixedReplyAll" entries and drop it onto the toolbar

 You can also change the name and image of the newly created buttons using the customization dialog.
 If you use "Fixed&Reply" as the name, <kbd>Alt</kbd>+<kbd>R</kbd> is kept as a shortcut for reply.
 Since Outlook does not support custom keybindings, you cannot map the shortcut <kbd>Ctrl</kbd>+<kbd>R</kbd> to the new FixedReply macro.
-Neverthelesss, the mapping can be done by using AutoHotkey (see below).
+Nevertheless, the mapping can be done by using AutoHotkey (see below).

 ### Set up eMail